dinoboards/yellow-msx-series-for-rc2014/keyboard/notes.md

 * Unambiguous key detection (diodes associated with every switch)
 * Power, caps-lock, and code indicator LEDs
-* Cherry 5 pin switches
+* Designed for cherry compatible 5 pin switches
 * 73 keys

 ### Using keyboard on RomWBW

 Although this kit is designed to work under MSX's software, it can be used in a stock RC2014 build for keyboard.

-As the 82C55 is a general purpose interface chip, you could, within the constraints of the schematic, customise many of the control lines.

 ### What is the 'Yellow MSX Series of Boards'?